1. Home

 This equation is solved by using spherical Hankel function, because we need linear combinations analogous to (outgoing) and (incoming)

-When becomes large, 1st and 2nd kind of Hankel functions goes like \frac{e^{ikr}}{r} and \frac{e^{-ikr}}{r} .
+When becomes large, 1st and 2nd kind of Hankel functions goes like $\frac{e^{ikr}}{r}$ and $\frac{e^{-ikr}}{r}$ .

-Q.4.19 Separate radial and spherical part in the given equation \psi_{(r,\theta,\phi)}=R\left(r\right)\ Y_l^{m_l}(\theta,\phi)
+Q.4.19 Separate radial and spherical part in the given equation $\psi_{(r,\theta,\phi)}=R\left(r\right)\ Y_l^{m_l}(\theta,\phi)$

 Answer: